simoc/mapyrus/docs/reference.md

 Tutorial Sections \ref{psfonts}, \ref{ttffonts} and \ref{svgfonts}
 describe different font formats.

-\textit{extras} defines further options for the font, given as
-\textit{variable=value} values, separated by whitespace.
+_extras_ defines further options for the font, given as _variable=value_ values, separated by whitespace.
 See Table \ref{fontextras}
 for available options.